syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Fires the action when xhr post calling failed on remote data binding with the DropDownList control.
+Fires the action when the xhr post calling failed on remote data binding with the DropDownList control.

 <table class="params">
 <thead>